 - Being a small local company with minimal overheads and part time staffs we are able to keep afloat during this crises.
 We believe HAL will welcome adventurers from all around the world in near future.
 But for now, please look after yourself, and if possible someone else too.

-- Widespread Lifting of Government Lockdown with Some Exceptions: On July 21 the Government of Nepal announced the decision to end the nationwide lockdown as of 2359 hours July 21, 2020.
+- Widespread Lifting of Government Lockdown with Some Exceptions: On September 9 the Government of Nepal announced the decision to loosen the nationwide lockdown.
 Although restaurants and hotels are now permitted to open, some establishments, such as cinemas, salons, and spas are still closed.
-Trekking and mountaineering are also permitted, according to the announcement.
-Long distant public transport will be allowed to operate beginning August 17.

 - Local Resources: